GeneralizedTime

-A GeneralizedTime is a time format in the ASN.1 notation.
+GeneralizedTime is an ASN.1 notation time type represented as a string.

-It consists of a string value representing the calendar date, as defined in ISO 8601, a time of day with an optional fractional seconds element and the optional local time differential factor as defined in ISO 8601.
+It encodes the calendar date and time of day, optionally including fractional seconds and an optional time zone offset.

+While its structure is conceptually aligned with ISO 8601, the format is compact and does not use ISO 8601’s separators.

 In contrast to the UTCTime class of ASN.1 the GeneralizedTime uses a four-digit representation of the year to avoid possible ambiguity.

 Another difference is the possibility to encode time information of any wanted precision via the fractional seconds element.

 Examples from ITU-T X.680: